 Image and Video Enhancement

+Joint enhancement and interpolation.
 Most of the existing works address the problem of generating high frame-rate sharp videos by separately learning the frame deblurring and frame interpolation modules.
 Many of these approaches have a strong prior assumption that all the input frames are blurry whereas in a real-world setting, the quality of frames varies.
 Moreover, such approaches are trained to perform either of the two tasks- deblurring or interpolation - in isolation, while many practical situations call for both.
-Further, existing works in video synthesis focus on generating videos using adversarial learning.
-Despite their success, these methods often require input reference frame or fail to generate diverse videos from the given data distribution, with little to no uniformity in the quality of videos that can be generated.
-We explore methods in optimizing for the latent space along with the network weights allows us to generate videos in a controlled environment for addressing these issues.
+In our MM 2020 paper, we proposed a framework, ALANET, to address this problem.
+Further, most existing works in video synthesis focus on generating videos using adversarial learning.
+In our CVPR 2020 paper, we focused on the problem of generating videos from latent noise vectors, without any reference input frames, and proposed a non-adversarial learning framework, leading to superior quality videos compared to the existing state-of-the-art methods.